 • Double-check that all the info on your admission ticket is accurate!
 Sign the ticket and ask your parent or guardian to sign as well.

-• Take the SHSAT and/or complete your LaGuardia High School audition
+• Take the school day SHSAT and/or complete your LaGuardia High School audition

 November

-• Take the SHSAT and/or complete your LaGuardia High School audition
+• Take the 8th grade weekend testing SHSAT and/or complete your LaGuardia High School audition

 March